Pathways to Care

 Public Health Nurse, PHN

 A public health nurse works with people in their homes to help them to manage their condition.
-A public health nurse can help you to access home support services such as home care, home help, home care packages and respite services.
+A public health nurse can help you to access home support services and respite services.
 Contact your local health centre or talk to your GP to make contact with your Public Health Nurse.

 The following doctors specialise in diagnosing, treating and managing a diagnosis of dementia.
 Your GP can refer you to one of these specialists.

 A geriatrician is a doctor who specialises in medicine for older persons.
 In Ireland that means people who are over 65 years old.
 A geriatrician is often involved in working with people with dementia to help to manage symptoms and talk about medications.

 Psychiatrist of Later Life or Psychiatrist of Older Age

 A Psychiatrist of Later Life / Psychiatrist of Older Age is a doctor who specialises in the mental health of people over 65.
 This doctor works with people with dementia who experience depression or who experience symptoms that affect their personality and behaviour.
 This doctor can help you to manage symptoms and work with you to develop strategies to cope with your diagnosis.

 A psychiatrist is a doctor who specialises in diagnosing and treating a wide range of mental health problems, especially those of thinking and mood.
 Their assessment of a person can be particularly helpful in those cases where severe depression may be causing symptoms similar to those of dementia, making diagnosis difficult.
 Persons under 65 may be referred to a psychiatrist.

 A clinical psychologist is a person who assesses memory, learning ability and other mental functions.
 They will often carry out an interview in which they do a range of tests with you.
 These give a good indication of your mental abilities and difficulties.
 Psychologists:

 - Support the management of behavioural and emotional changes.